Lqz13Th/DRL_crypto/README.md

 **A deep reinforcement learning research platform for crypto trading.**

-`DRL_crypto` encapsulates a reinforcement learning engine built on top of Stable Baselines3 (SB3) and gymnasium, as well as a backtesting engine for strategy validation.
+`DRL_crypto` encapsulates a deep reinforcement learning engine built on top of Stable Baselines3 (SB3) and gymnasium, as well as a backtesting engine for strategy validation.

 ## Features

-- **Reinforcement Learning Engine**:
+- **Deep Reinforcement Learning Engine**:
   - Built-in support for various RL algorithms via SB3 and gymnasium.
   - Provides simplified interfaces, making it easier to apply different RL algorithms in custom environments.